utopia-foss/dantro/doc/integrating.rst

     It allows to outsource common parts of the plot configurations into a so-called "base configuration", and compose these back together using the ``based_on`` argument.

     This feature requires to specify a set of "base plot configurations", e.g. as defined in a ``base_plots_cfg.yml`` file.
-    The path to this file or the content of it needs to be communicated to the :py:class:`~dantro.plot_mngr.PlotManager` at some point.
+    The path to this file or the content of it needs to be communicated to the :py:class:`~dantro.plot_mngr.PlotManager` at some point, e.g. via its :py:meth:`~dantro.plot_mngr.PlotManager.__init__` call.

 Summary